OlyaOlya2608/CV_test/docs/cv.md

 X5 Tech is an IT division of **X5 Group**, one of the largest retail companies in Russia.
 Focuses on developing digital products, cloud platforms, and big data solutions for retail.

 **Achievements/Tasks:**
-- Created and maintained product documentation in Confluence (user guides, step-be-step guides, manuals).
+- Created and maintained product documentation in Confluence (user guides, step-be-step guides, release notes).
-- Updated the Technical Writers knowledge base </br>
+- Updated the Technical Writers knowledge base. </br>
 - Collaborated with developers, BAs, and stakeholders to align docs with business needs.
 - Edited colleagues’ texts, reducing inconsistencies and improving readability.